-Gaze up at the star-filled sky from the comfort of your cosy queen size bed.
+Gaze up at the star filled sky from the comfort of your cozy queen size bed.
 A vented skylight is just one of the perks of a yurt.
-Your own private wooden deck with covered barbecue and lounge chairs is another.
+Your own private wooden deck with covered barbeque and lounge chairs is another.
 The yurts at Pigeon Lake Provincial Park are insulated, round, canvas tent-like structures, furnished with beds, a couch, table and chairs.
-The kitchen is also stocked with all the utensils and dishes you’ll need to barbecue.
+The kitchen is also stocked with all the utensils and dishes you’ll need to barbeque.
 Remember the ice cream, as there’s a fridge and freezer for keeping your perishables cool.
 How perfect is that?

 Parks Canada brings the comfort of home to the great outdoors. oTENTiks are the perfect combination of tent and A-frame cabin.
 Constructed with wooden frames and hardwood floors, they feature canvas-covered walls that enclose a sleeping and living area complete with two queen size beds, a double bed and separate eating area with a table and chairs.
 Just toss the sleeping bags on the beds – no more sleeping on the ground – and spend your time exploring and enjoying the campfire.